 Educators are provided with supplemental resources, including the teacher’s guide shown on the right with suggested lesson procedures, experiments, simulations, and other guided activities that reinforce key concepts.
 Students are also provided with information to take home, including CCVCD contact information and our services that are provided free of charge.

-Objectives of CCVCD’s Mosquito and Fly Education Program include:
+Objectives of CCVCD’s Education Program include:

 - Students can explain verbally and in writing how they can help in the fight against mosquitoes by dumping standing water and educating others about mosquitoes.

 - Students demonstrate skills such as careful observation, scientific illustration, data recording, data analysis, graphing, and written/oral expression.